 Garden beds are cleared of debris and dead material, and edges along walkways and beds are redefined so the property has clean lines again.

 Book early.
-Cleanup spots fill fast once the snow melts and everyone realizes their yard is a mess.
+Cleanup spots fill fast once the snow melts and everyone realizes their yard needs a reset.

-Some properties just need debris cleared and a power rake.
-Others need full bed cleanup, edge work, and first mow prep.
-We will scope it to your yard.
+Some properties need standard debris cleanup and bed reset.
+Others also need first mow prep plus core aeration and overseeding.
+We scope it to your yard.

-Debris removal, power raking, bed cleanup, edge redefinition, hard surface blow off, and haul-away all in one visit.
+Debris removal, bed cleanup, edge redefinition, hard surface blow off, first mow prep, and haul-away all in one visit.

 Most clients go straight from spring cleanup into weekly mowing.
-Add fertilizer or aeration to get the lawn recovering faster.
+Add fertilizer after aeration and overseeding to support stronger recovery.

-Mowing a yard full of debris and thatch does not produce good results.
-Fertilizing over matted dead grass wastes product.
-Spring cleanup removes the obstacles so the lawn and landscape can actually respond to care.
+Mowing a yard full of debris does not produce good results.
+Fertilizing before cleanup and seed prep wastes product.
+Spring cleanup removes obstacles so the lawn and landscape can respond to care.

-"Every service you pay for during the season works better when the yard starts clean.
-Spring cleanup is not optional if you want good results."
+"Every service you pay for during the season works better when the yard starts clean and prepped.
+Spring cleanup is the foundation."

 Clean beds, defined edges, and a debris-free lawn make the whole property look like someone is taking care of it.